chuanconggao/extratools/docs/functions/seqtools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/seqtools.py)

-!!! warning
-    For tools specific to sub-sequence without gap, please go to specific [documentation](seqtools/seqwithoutgap).

-    For tools specific to sub-sequence with gap, please go to specific [documentation](seqtools/seqwithgap).

 !!! success
     If not explicitly noted, a sequence refers to not only list, tuple, string, or [array](https://docs.python.org/3/library/array.html), but any iterable.